 Taking advantage of external changes such as political, economic, socio-cultural and technological factors that affect a company’s external environment - PEST

 Internal changes drive value through an ability to perform activities that deliver a product or service differentiation, and or do so more cost effectively.
 Usually, superior differentiation and customer value will be the result of many interrelated activities and strategies used.
 The best combination of them should be used to pursue sustainable differentiation advantage.
 Producing goods at lower costs than the market price and or delivering superior products or services is the essence of any sustainable business.

 The traditional support activities of M Porter’s value chain like Information Systems (technology) R&D, and Management are highly important drivers for differentiation advantage.

 A clear appreciation of capabilities, how well you perform across the activities that combine to deliver desirable customer solution is essential.
-There are a myriad of tools and frameworks to determine how well you compete including; 5 forces, SWOT, PEST and variations that have inspired operating frameworks like OGSM - Objective, Goals, Strategy and Metrics.
+There are myriad tools and frameworks to determine how well you compete including; 5 forces, SWOT, PEST and variations that have inspired operating frameworks like OGSM - Objective, Goals, Strategy and Metrics.
 The primary activities of VCA; inbound logistics, operations, outbound logistics, marketing, sales, and service are at the heart of value creation.
 Lean processing and efficiencies enable cost reduction and competitive pricing.
 Value add components enable market penetration and or increased margins.
 Used well they reveal competitive advantages or disadvantages to help a strategist Identify the best sustainable differentiation